NIH-NEI/fhir-for-research-workshop/slides/slides.md

 **SMART on FHIR walkthrough**

 ### Step 3.
-The EHR securely authorizes (or rejects) your request.
+The EHR securely authorizes (or rejects) your log-in request.

 <br />

-The demo EHR had you select a provider and patient in this phase.
-In the real world an EHR may already pull this information from context, or show another screen specifically asking a patient to give permission for access.
+The EHR launch simulator has us select an encounter, which may be skipped in a production implementation.

 ------------------------------------------------------------------------